jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (11) The permit holder must continue to comply with its existing work programme pending the independent expert's consideration and determination of the matter.

 ### 39 Revocation or transfer of permit
-(1) The Minister may revoke a permit or transfer a permit to the Minister (in replacement for the permit holder)— (a) if the Minister is satisfied that a permit holder has contravened—
+(1) The Minister may revoke a permit or transfer a permit to the Minister (in replacement for the permit holder) if the Minister is satisfied that the permit holder has contravened—
-    (i) a condition of the permit; or
+  (a) a condition of the permit; or
-    (ii) this Act or the regulations; or
+  (b) this Act or the regulations.
-  (b) in any case where a condition relates to payment of money to the Crown under the permit, this Act, or the regulations, payment has not been made within 90 days after the due date for the payment.
 (1A) The Minister may also revoke a permit—
-  (a) as referred to in section 41A(7); or
-  (b) in accordance with section 41AF (but, in this case, subsections (2) to (4) of this section do not apply).
+  (a) as referred to in section 41AG(8) or 41A(6); or (b) in accordance with section 41AF (but, in this case, subsections (2) to (4) of this section do not apply).
 (2) Before deciding whether to revoke or transfer a permit, the Minister must serve on the permit holder written notice of his or her intention to revoke or transfer the permit that—
   (a) sets out the grounds on which the Minister intends to revoke or transfer the permit; and (b) gives the holder 40 working days after the date on which the notice is served to—
     (i) remove the grounds for the revocation or transfer; or (ii) provide reasons why the permit should not be revoked or transferred.
-(2A) In the case of an intention to revoke a permit under section 41A(7)﻿(b) where the change of control has been notified in accordance with section 41A(2), the Minister may only serve a notice under subsection (2) within 3 months after the later of the following:
+(2A) In the case of an intention to revoke a permit under section 41AG(8)﻿(b) or (c) or 41A(6)﻿(b) where the change of control has been notified in accordance with section 41AG(1) or 41A(1), the Minister may only serve a notice under subsection (2) within 3 months after the later of the following:
-  (a) the date on which the permit participant notifies the Minister of the change of control in accordance with section 41A(2):
+  (a) the date on which the permit participant notifies the Minister of the change of control in accordance with section 41AG(1) or 41A(1):
-  (b) the date by which the permit participant provides to the Minister all of the information and documents requested under section 41A(5) (if any).
+  (b) the date by which the permit participant provides to the Minister all of the information and documents requested under section 41AG(5) or (6) or 41A(4), as applicable.
 (3) The Minister may, by serving written notice on the permit holder, revoke or transfer the permit with effect on the date that is specified in the notice if—
   (a) the grounds for revocation or transfer have not been removed; or (b) after having considered reasons provided in accordance with subsection (2)﻿(b)﻿(ii), the Minister still considers there are grounds for revoking or transferring the permit.
-(3A) In the case of section 41A(7)﻿(a), the following applies:
+(3A) In the case of section 41AG(8)﻿(a) or 41A(6)﻿(a), the following applies:
   (a) the Minister may, by serving written notice on the permit holder, revoke the permit with effect on the date specified in the notice if the Minister is satisfied that the permit should be revoked:
-  (b) the Minister may be so satisfied even if the Minister becomes satisfied of the matter set out in section 41A(7)﻿(b) (for example, the Minister may be satisfied that the permit should be revoked because there is no good reason to excuse the contravention of section 41A(2)).
+  (b) the Minister may be so satisfied even if the Minister becomes satisfied of the matter set out in section 41AG(8)﻿(b) or (c) or 41A(6)﻿(b), as applicable (for example, the Minister may be satisfied that the permit should be revoked because there is no good reason to excuse the contravention of section 41AG(1) or 41A(1)).
 (3B) The notice under subsection (3) or (3A) may be served only on or after the date that is 40 working days after the date on which the notice under subsection (2) is served.
 (4) If the Minister transfers a permit in accordance with subsection (3),— (a) the permit is automatically transferred into the name of the Minister; and